pantelis/cs652-1/google-facebook-dcn/google-facebook-topology.md

 |Compute Capacity|Add additional Server Pods|
 |Intra-fabric Network Capacity|Add spine switches to Spine Planes|
 |Extra-fabric Connectivity Capacity|Add Edge Pods or scale uplinks to existing edge switches|

+### Conclusion
+As we can see, Google and Facebook diverged in their approaches to implementing a Clos architecture in their datacenter networks.
+Google focused on the chassis, determining how to connect the switches at the upper layers of their topology to spread the traffic across the entire network, irrespective of what was at the edge of the network (e.g., ToR switches or external-connecting routers).
+Facebook, on the other hand, took a pod-based approach, "pod-ifying" the middle layers of their topology to establish this as the unit of their network.
+This "pod-ifying" spread to the top- and bottom-most layers in their architecture as well, providing connections to the edge switches in edge pods and the ToRs in server pods.